buhowski/react-typescript/public/text-data/films/EuropeanUkrainians/EuropeanUkrainiansEN.md

 This is how the characters perceive the world around them to keep from losing their minds.
 Thanks to friendship — which is actually selfish and immoral — and support — where they betray and let each other down — they still stick together and try to find their place in society, constantly getting into awkward situations.

 Strangers meet under certain circumstances.
-The situation forces them to get closer — through pain, shouting, and a faint smell of booze, because that’s how "true love" is born.
+The situation forces them to get closer — through pain, shouting, and a faint smell of booze, because that’s how “true love” is born.

+### Themes

+- Everyday problems familiar to everyone: money, work, relationships, self-discovery
+- Heroes of different generations, each with their own style and way of surviving in the chaos of society
+- In each episode — a new adventure that drives the characters into a dead end: from corruption and gender inequality to addictions and absurd displays of lack of culture
+- The heroes' egocentrism and anxiety create comic situations that usually only get worse before turning into a resolution
+- Without censorship, with irony and warm dark humor, the series reflects reality as it is
+- The show's task is not only to entertain but also to provoke reflection on the problems of Ukrainian society

 [mobile-slider]

-## Overview
+## Description

 The series concept is a fun mix, inspired by projects like [Trailer Park Boys](https://www.imdb.com/title/tt0290988/), [It's Always Sunny in Philadelphia](https://www.imdb.com/title/tt0472954/), [Broad City](https://www.imdb.com/title/tt2578560/), and [New Kids Turbo](https://www.imdb.com/title/tt1648112/).